+Additional Requirements

-Curriculum Area Carnegie Units Req uired Subjects Additional Requirements English 4 English I English II Earn an overall GPA of 3.0.
-Mathematics 4 Algebra I + two (2) ac Algebra I ditional math courses above Courses must meet Mississippi IHL college preparatory curriculum (CPC).
-Earn national college readiness benchmarks on each subtest established by ACT of 18 in English Science 4 Biology I + two (2) ad Biology I ditional science courses above Social Studies 4 1 World History • 1⁄2 Economics and 22 in Math or SAT equivalency subscore.
-1 U.S. History 1⁄2 U.S. Government • 1⁄2 Mississippi Studies Earn four additional Carnegie Units for a total of 28.
-Physical Education 1/2 Health 1/2 Must successfully complete one of the following Arts 1 • One AP course with a B or higher and College and Career Readiness 1 Information of senior year, or in the take the appropriate AP exam One Diploma Program-IB course with a B or Technology or 1 stadent completion o higher and take the appropriate IB exams Computer Science · · One academic dual credit course Additional Electives 8 Must meet 2 advance for MS IHLs d electives of the CPC requirements with a B or higher in the course Total Units Required 28
+- Earn an overall GPA of 3.0. - Courses must meet Mississippi IHL college preparatory curriculum (CPC). - Earn national college readiness benchmarks on each subtest established by ACT of 18 in English and 22 in Math or SAT equivalency subscore. - Earn four additional Carnegie Units for a total of 28. - Must successfully complete one of the following: - · One AP course with a B or higher and take the appropriate AP exam - · One Diploma Program-IB course with a B or higher and take the appropriate IB exams - One academic dual credit course with a B or higher in the course

-CERTIFICATE OF COMPLETION (Begins with Incoming Freshmen of 2018-2019)
+CERTIFICATE OF COMPLETION

+(Begins with Incoming Freshmen of 2018-2019)